Search Contractor ToolStack

 Features Only Smith.ai Offers

 AI Receptionist tier.
-Smith.ai’s $97/month AI plan gives you AI-first answering with human backup on escalation.
+Smith.ai’s AI Receptionist plans (Starter $95, Basic $270, Pro $800) give you AI-first answering with human backup on $3-per-transfer escalation.
 Ruby doesn’t have a comparable “light” option — it’s all-human or nothing, starting at $250/month.

 Public API.
 Smith.ai’s API is available on standard plans, letting you build custom integrations, pipe call data into LLM-based workflows, or feed transcripts into your own automation pipeline.
 Ruby has no public API.